Stimulated Raman scattering in the degenerate regime: Summary

 \section{Summary}

-In summary, we have shown theoretically and numerically that the non-eigenmode SRS develops at plasma density $n_e>0.25n_c$ when the laser amplitude is larger than a certain threshold.
-The electrostatic wave produced by the non-eigenmode SRS has a constant frequency $\omega_0/2$, which is no longer the eigen electron plasma wave $\omega_{pe}$.
-The phase velocity of non-eigen electrostatic wave approximates 0.58$c$, which correspond to the electron energy of $T_e=175$keV.
-Therefore, super hot electrons can be produced in the nonlinear regime.
-The trapped electromagnetic wave and electrostatic wave can drive density cavities in plasma.
+In summary, we have shown theoretically and numerically that the degenerate SRS develops at plasma density $n_e>0.25n_c$ when the laser amplitude is larger than a certain threshold.
+The electrostatic wave produced by the degenerate SRS has a constant frequency $\omega_0/2$, which is no longer the non-degenerate eigen electron plasma wave $\omega_{pe}$.
+The phase velocity of the degenerate electrostatic wave is about 0.58$c$, which corresponds to the electron energy of 175keV.
+Therefore, super hot electrons can be produced via the development of the degenerate SRS.
+The trapped electromagnetic wave and electrostatic wave associated with this instability can drive density cavities in plasma.
 Our theoretical model is validated by PIC simulations.
-Non-eigenmode SRS may play a considerable role in the experiments of laser plasma interactions as long as the laser intensity higher than $10^{15}$W/cm$^2$.
+The degenerate SRS is an important pump energy loss mechanism in the laser plasma interactions as long as the laser intensity higher than $10^{15}$W/cm$^2$.